midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 Spend coins in a transaction, either by initiating swap, making transfer or balancing other transaction.
 Only final coins should be provided as inputs to the transaction.

-In certain situations implementation might allow to use confirmed coins.
-Such transaction is bound to fail in case of reorganization because of coin commitment tree root mismatch.
+In certain situations implementation might allow to use confirmed and yet not final coins.
+Such transaction is bound to fail in case of reorganization because of coin commitment tree root mismatch, so a special care should be put into user experience of managing such transactions.

 Following steps need to be taken, from perspective of wallet state:
 1. Select coins to use in transaction and book them
-2. Prepare change output, add it to pending coin pool
+2. Prepare change outputs, add them to pending coin pool
 3. Prepare transaction, add it to pending transaction pool

 #### `watch_for`